Possible causes of cold feet include cold temperatures, stress, circulation issues, nerve disorders, and more.

 Other symptoms of diabetic nerve damage include tingling or prickling sensations, numbness, or burning pain in the feet and legs.
 Symptoms may be worse at night.

-Peripheral neuropathy may also be caused by liver or kidney disease, infection, or genetics.
+Peripheral neuropathy may stem from liver or kidney disease, infection, or genetics.
 It usually causes additional symptoms, including numbness and tingling.
 Treating symptoms, such as cold feet, can help a person reduce their discomfort while waiting for a proper diagnosis.

-Hypothyroidism is caused by an underactive thyroid gland, producing a low level of thyroid hormone, which has a negative impact on the body’s metabolism.
+Hypothyroidism stems from an underactive thyroid gland, which produces a low level of thyroid hormone, which negatively impacts the body’s metabolism.

-The body’s metabolism affects circulation, heartbeat, and body temperature, so anything that impacts on thyroid function and causes hypothyroidism can lead to cold feet.
+The body’s metabolism affects circulation, heartbeat, and body temperature, so anything that impacts thyroid function and causes hypothyroidism can lead to cold feet or a person feeling cold.

 Working directly with a doctor to diagnose any underlying cause of cold feet is the best way to prevent the symptom, as much as possible.